Please email your comments & questions to geovisual @ comcast.net. Thank you.

 Vowell, Sarah (2005), "Assassination Vacation," Simon & Schuster, New York, pp. 258.
 Entertaining account of a "pilgrimage" to monuments associated with three assassinated presidents: Lincoln [1809-1865], Garfield [1831-1881], and McKinley [1843-1901].

 Weber, John Pitman (1998), "Toward a People's Art: The Contemporary Mural Movement," University of New Mexico Press, Albuquerque.
 "First published in 1977.
-Remains a classic study of the community-based mural movement that produced hundreds of large-scale wall paintings in the USA and Canada."
+Remains a classic study of the community-based mural movement that produced hundreds of large-scale wall paintings in the USA & Canada."

 Weber, John Pitman (2003), "Politics and Practice of Community Public Art: Whose Murals Get Saved?," Getty Conservation Institute, Los Angeles, California, pp. 16.